 Chicago/Turabian style is most commonly used in History & some Science Disciplines.

-A copy of the Chicago and Turabian style manuals are available in the Ready Reference area at the Research Help Desk on the first floor of SU Library (in GAC):
+A print copy of the Chicago and Turabian style manuals are available at the Research Help Desk in the Academic Commons:

 Book by a single author